jakerobb/k8ssandra-scripts/README.md

 For an example, try passing `Stargate` or `medusa`.

+### Utilities
 #### debug-templates.sh
 Usage: `utils/debug-templates.sh ['template file path']` Outputs the Helm templates that would be generated and installed by `setup-k8ssandra.sh` (helm install) or `update-k8ssandra.sh` (helm upgrade).
 If a template file path is specified, it will be passed to `helm template --debug` via the `--show-only` option.
 The template file path should be specified relative to the chart, i.e. `utils/debug-templates.sh templates/stargate/stargate.yaml`

+### Watch
+#### watch-deployments.sh, watch-pods.sh, watch-services.sh, watch-statefulsets.sh
+These scripts simply watch the target namespace for deployments, pods, services, and statefulsets, respectively.
+They are useful for monitoring setup progress and watching for telltale problem indications (e.g. CrashLoopBackoff and high restart counts).

 ## Todo:
 * Update common.sh to detect color-capable shells and disable color automatically.